georgeadrk/georgeadrk/README.md

 - 🔭 I’m currently working on : Bookoria, An Online Library Website Prototype!
 - 🌱 I’m currently learning : Fullstack Development
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on : Anything
 - 🤔 I’m looking for help with : Anything related to programming
 - 💬 Ask me about : Anything
 - 📫 How to reach me : georgeadrielk@gmail.com